NVIDIA/DALI/docs/compilation.rst

 Using Docker builder - recommended
 ----------------------------------

-Following these steps, it is possible to recreate Python wheels in a similar fashion as we provide as an official prebuild binary.
+Following these steps, it is possible to recreate Python wheels in a similar fashion as we provide as an official prebuilt binary.

 Prerequisites
 ^^^^^^^^^^^^^